SygniaLabs/BackupKeyManager/README.md

 ## Audit

-While listing the existing BackupKeys once again, we will see added objects created later than *4/06/2022*.
+At this point, when listing the existing BackupKeys, we will see added objects created later than *4/06/2022*.
 These objects are keys created using the BackupKeyManager.
 Note the new modified time of the *BCKUPKEY_PREFERRED* object which is now pointing on *BCKUPKEY_1e2b6567-3d6c-0642-eca0-ad0aef5f1b7e*
 ```
 PS C:\> Get-ADObject -LDAPFilter "(objectClass=secret)" -Properties Name,whenCreated,whenChanged | FT Name,whenCreated, whenChanged